OlivierLD/ROB/raspberry-sailor/MUX-implementations/NMEA-multiplexer-basic/HOWTO.md

   - You start from a freshly flashed SD card, setup the system to emit its own network, install the required softwares and configure them.
   - Configuration steps will require an Internet connection.
-  - The Internet connection is not required any more, once the configuration is completed, `ssh` and `scp` will do the job.
+  - Once the configuration is completed, the Internet connection is not required any more, `ssh` and `scp` will do the job.

 #### So, let's go.

 - Use [Raspberry Pi imager](https://www.raspberrypi.com/software/) to flash a new SD Card
-  - Make sure SSH is enabled.
+  - Make sure `SSH` is enabled (it's a setting parameter in the Raspberry Pi imager).
   - Create a user named `pi` (this is the name we use below, choose your own if you want to)
-- Use `./to.prod.sh` to package the current software.
-This step happens from the machine you've cloned the repo on.
+- Use the script `./to.prod.sh` to package the current software.
+This step happens on the machine you've cloned the repo on.
-  - _Warning_: For the build, do make sure you use a jdk compatible with your target!
+  - _Warning_: For the build, do make sure you use a JDK (Java Development Kit) compatible with your target!
     If you've installed a JDK8 (see below) on the Raspberry Pi, do the build with a JDK of the same version!
     Using a JDK11 for the build will not work at runtime on a JDK8.
-  - Make sure you package the Python part as well, when prompted
+  - Make sure you package the Python part as well, when prompted.
-  - This will prepare a `tar.gz` archive, called - for example - `nmea-dist.tar.gz`.
+  - This will prepare a `tar.gz` archive, called - for example - `nmea-dist.tar.gz` (_**you**_ choose the name `nmea-dist` during the build process).
   - Send the archive to the newly flashed Raspberry Pi (change it's IP address at will)
     - ` scp nmea-dist.tar.gz pi@192.168.1.15:~`
+      where `nmea-dist` is a name chosen by _**you**_ during the execution of the `to.prod.sh` script, `pi` is the username _**you**_ chose too, and
+      `192.168.1.15` is the IP Address of the Raspberry Pi, obtained with an `ifconfig` on the Raspberry Pi, or a `fing` on any machine on the same network as the Raspberry Pi.
 - Log on to the new Raspberry Pi, to prepare the new system.
 This will require an Internet connection.
-  - Using `raspi-config` (or its desktop equivalent, `Preferences` > `Raspberry Pi Configuration`):
+  - Using `sudo raspi-config` (or its desktop equivalent, `Preferences` > `Raspberry Pi Configuration`):
     - Boot to Command Line Interface (CLI), Desktop is not required.
     - Make sure `SSH` is enabled.
     - Enable interfaces `SPI`, `I2C`, `Serial Port`